This design is the twenty-fourth of thirty-six woodblock prints in Rakusan's second main sequence series,

 Currently Documented Edition Signature and Seal Markings and Morphs:

 ||+ Seal D [brownish red]

 ||Morph 124 (b)

 ||+ Seal B [bright red]

-(Edition I of this design is the only currently known use of seal D on a Rakusan woodblock print.)
+(124 is the only currently known use of seal D on a Rakusan woodblock print design.)

 [For illustration of seals listed by seal code letter, see the Seals article.